RAF C-130 Hercules: First Military Flight Lands At St Helena Airport

 More than 30 years earlier, in January 1958, a US military C-124 Globemaster made a “mercy flight” from Recife, Brazil, dropping a medical container with anti-tetanus serum onto the island, saving the life of a critically ill 14 year old St Helenian girl.

-St Helena’s isolated location means at some point in the future it is likely to be the best place to stage an air operation from.
+St Helena’s isolated location means at some point it may well be the best place to stage an air operation from.
+You never know.

 The Royal Air Force turning up here to check out the facilities makes sense.
 I don’t want to read much more into it.